rkyzk/ecopost/README.md

 ### Test summary

 Most tests passed.
-The following failed test needs to be discussed.
+The following failed tests need to be discussed.

 **Manual tests ‘Update Stories’ section test no. 3 & 4**

 When the title field is made empty and ‘Update’ is clicked, a validation message should state the title should be filled out, but no message shows up.
 I need to overwrite the customized validation, but I didn’t find the way to do that as of August 19th, 2023.
 The form doesn’t get submitted without a title, so this will not cause a serious issue.
 I will keep working on the issue.

+**Manual tests 'Sign in' section test no. 6**

+The check box ‘Remember me’ doesn’t function as expected.
+If the checkbox is clicked, the password should be automatically filled out the next time the user enters the username, but when the function was tested, the password remained unfilled.
+This doesn't cause a serious problem in the app, but I will try to fix the issue in the future.

 - - -
 ## Bugs